 This work element also includes air quality planning.
 Mobile emissions are a significant source of the region's air quality problems.
 As a result, transportation planning and project programming cannot occur without consideration for air quality impacts.
 In an effort to improve and/or maintain air quality, the federal government enacted the Clean Air Act Amendments in 1990.
 Currently, under the new federal 8-hour Ozone standard, the Vancouver/Portland Air Quality Maintenance Area (AQMA) is designated as an "unclassifiable/attainment" area for ozone and no longer needs to demonstrate conformity, therefore regional emissions analyses of the Plan (MTP) and Program (MTIP) were no longer required for ozone after June 15, 2005, when the new standard took effect.
+EPA is considering changes to ground level ozone standards which could impact the existing attainment designation and conformity requirement for the AQMA.
 The Vancouver AQMA is designated as a CO maintenance area.
 EPA approval of the Vancouver Area Limited Maintenance Plan (LMP) for CO was published in the Federal Register on June 27, 2008 and became effective on August 26, 2008.
 The CO LMP approval means that emissions from the on-road transportation sector in the Vancouver region will continue to maintain CO standards.
 Therefore, regional conformity is presumed and regional emissions analyses for the Plan (MTP) and Program (MTIP), and emission budget tests, are no longer required.
 CO conformity analysis for transportation projects must still be conducted.
 RTC will continue technical support for local jurisdictions and agencies with use of the EPA Mobile Emissions model and analysis of project-level air quality impacts for CO.
 RTC also assists the region's air quality planning program in providing demographic forecasts, develops a Vehicle Miles Traveled (VMT) grid, and monitors changes and growth in VMT.

 - Maintain an up-to-date transportation database and map file for transportation planning and regional modeling that includes transit ridership and transit-related data, developed by C-TRAN.
 The database is used as support for development of regional plans, travel forecasting model and transportation maps.
-Maps help RTC develop visualization tools to help make transportation plans more understandable. - Collect, analyze and report on regional transportation data from data sources such as the U.S. Census, the Census Bureau's American Community Survey, Census Transportation Planning Package data, National Household Travel Survey (NHTS) data (http://nhts.ornl.gov/2001/index.shtml), travel behavior survey data, and County GIS information. - Continue to maintain and update a comprehensive traffic count program coordinated with local jurisdictions and agencies. - Compile crash data for use in development of plans and project priorities.
+Maps help RTC develop visualization tools to help make transportation plans more understandable. - Collect, analyze and report on regional transportation data from data sources such as the U.S. Census, the Census Bureau's American Community Survey, Census Transportation Planning Package data, National Household Travel Survey (NHTS) data, travel behavior survey data, and County GIS information. - Continue to maintain and update a comprehensive traffic count program coordinated with local jurisdictions and agencies. - Compile crash data for use in development of plans and project priorities.